1 Act, Book Musical, Pop / Rock, Rated G

 Theatre for Young Audiences Version

 A frustrated adolescent magically becomes an adult, discovering life is not simply child's play.
 (ONE ACT VERSION)

-The classic 1987 motion picture fantasy bursts onto the stage in the unforgettable Theatre for Young Audiences version of BIG, THE MUSICAL TYA.
-Featuring a witty, moving, insightful book by John Weidman (Assassins, Pacific Overtures, Road Show) and a dazzling, energetic, heartfelt, contemporary score by David Shire and Richard Maltby, Jr. (Baby, Closer Than Ever, Starting Here, Starting Now) Big TYAis a perfect show for audiences of all ages!
+The classic 1987 motion picture fantasy bursts onto the stage in the unforgettable Theatre for Young Audiences version of Big The Musical.
+Featuring a witty, moving, and insightful book by John Weidman (Assassins, Pacific Overtures, Road Show) and a dazzling, energetic, heartfelt, contemporary score by David Shire and Richard Maltby, Jr. (Baby, Closer Than Ever, Starting Here, Starting Now) Big TYAis a perfect show for audiences of all ages!

 This condensed version reduces the running time and cast size while spotlighting the touching friendship of Josh and Billy as they learn what it's really like to be big.
-Complete with Zoltar, a giant floor piano and stand out roles for adults and children, BIG, THE MUSICAL TYA is a great choice for theatres looking for a family friendly smash hit full of high-energy singing and dancing.
+Complete with Zoltar, a giant floor piano, and stand out roles for adults and children, Big TYAis a great choice for theatres looking for a family friendly smash hit full of high-energy singing and dancing.

 Visit the Big, The Musical TYA page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.